cmualgos/cmualgos.github.io/_posts/2018-09-05-shortest-paths.md

 Note that we set $\phi_s \leq 0$, but since we're maximizing in the objective, the optimal solution will ensure $\phi_s = 0$.

+I like to view this LP this way: you have a graph where each edge
+$(u,v)$ is an inextendible string of length $w_{uv}$.
+Now you fix the position of the node $s$ at zero (i.e., set $\phi_s = 0$) and try to pull the rest of the nodes as far as you can away from zero.
+Naturally the furthest you can take node $u$ away from the source/origin is its shortest-path distance $d_w(s,u)$.
+And that is precisely what the LP achieves.

 Now suppose we take the dual of this LP.
 Let the dual variables be
 $f_{uv}$ for the first set of primal constraints, and $g$ for the last constraint.
 Since the primal constraints are inequalities, the dual